jdittrich/userNeedResearchBook/text/dataAnalysis.md

-> My first found insights were these:
+> The first insights I wrote were these:
 >
 > -   Review previous projects
 > -   Test designs in the media you deliver in